-Once a child/family transitions out of the program, the client records are broken down from the binder which they are housed in while enrolled.
-The order of the documents will remain in the order listed on the client file index located in the front of the file.
-The file is then placed in a large manila envelope and labeled with the client's name, program last attended, year leaving the program and last eligibility determination.
-The records are all transported to the main office and logged in the programs "archive records" spreadsheet.
+Once a child/family transitions out of the program, any client paper records are placed in a large manila envelope and labeled with the client's name, program last attended, year leaving the program and last eligibility determination.
+The records are then transported to the main office and logged in the programs "archive records" spreadsheet.
 The records are then stored in alphabetical order program wide and kept in a secure, locked storage area.